Immoral But Effective Leaders

 Can there be immoral yet effective leaders?
 Yes, you can be immoral and still be an effective leader… at least for a while.
-However, this is usually not a sustainable behavior, and will eventually catch up with those who are breaching the moral guidelines.
-That is unless you are a politician or someone similar where those who have the power to do anything about such behaviors (the people) refuse to actually exercise that power but I digress.
-It’s actually only a matter of time before immoral behavior catches up with leaders who partake.
-It is “business or political karma”.
+However, this is usually not sustainable and will eventually catch up with those breaching moral guidelines.
+Unless you are a politician, it is usually only a matter of time before immoral behavior catches up with leaders who partake.
+It is “business or political karma.”

-To get extremely precise in what we are discussing, we must clarify the terms.
+We must clarify the terms to get extremely precise in what we are discussing.
 To begin with, mortality is nothing more than the principles concerning the distinction between right and wrong or good and bad behavior.
-Effective, on the other hand, is simply being successful in producing a desired or intended result.
-So if we take the original question and rephrase it to better align with our definitions, we would get something like this; “Can a leader successfully produce the desired result by deliberately doing something wrong?”
+On the other hand, effective is simply being successful in producing a desired or intended result.
+So if we take the original question and rephrase it to align with our definitions, we would get something like this; “Can a leader successfully produce the desired result by deliberately doing something wrong?”

-I would tend to take it a step further by using the old analogy of “The higher you go, the harder you fall.”
-This of course, because the higher in the organization you find yourself, the greater the risks, the greater the penalties, the greater the overall repercussions of such behaviors.
+I would take it further by using the old analogy, “The higher you go, the harder you fall.”
+This, of course, is because the higher in the organization you find yourself, the greater the risks, the greater the penalties, and the greater the overall repercussions of such behaviors.
 Classic examples of this would include Enron or even Wall Street in general.

-In the end, I see it like this: immoral behavior can actually shine a light on you as an effective leader for simply being so effective in the first place.
-But this effectiveness came about because of a cheat and with any light, comes the ability of those holding that light to scrutinize.
-Those in oversight positions will seek those deemed effective and will begin observation or examination of that success.
-In the end, with close enough examination and enough light, comes truth.
+In the end, I see it like this: immoral behavior can shine a light on you as an effective leader for simply being so effective in the first place.
+But this effectiveness came about because of a cheat, and with any light comes the ability of those holding that light to scrutinize.
+Those in oversight positions will seek those deemed effective and begin observing or examining that success.
+In the end, the truth comes with close enough examination and enough light.
 Cheaters are usually caught.
 Just something to think about when you are faced with an opportunity to betray the trust of those who rely upon you.